Create a Website Account - Manage notification subscriptions, save form progress and more.

 Water meters are read every month for billing the customer for water, sewer and sanitation services.

-You will need to call Kansas One Call at 800-344-7233 for locating underground electric, gas and telephone.
+You will need to call Kansas One Call for locating all underground utilities, just dial 811.
 Allow 72 hours for responding to locates.

 The City’s Customer Service Center, 700 North Jefferson Street, 785-238-3103 will help you with questions concerning water, wastewater and trash collection services.